 In 1986, Jane and husband Bob founded Rangeaire Vision as an alternative to recording Jane's lifetime dedication to dogs in one or more books.
 Today Rangeaire Vision is a world leader in the specialist production of educational dog DVDs/videos with over 200 titles and exports to over 60 countries around the world.
 The Educational Series of dog videos/DVDs has received world wide acclaim and the technical quality of the productions have gained Rangeaire Vision corporate accreditation from the Australian Video Producers Association Inc.

 Probably Jane's most under-recognised personal achievement was her crusade to bring democratic elections to the dog world in Victoria.
 Until 1991, the Kennel Control Council (KCC) was a dictatorial, all-male committee 'appointed' by the Royal Agricultural Society of Victoria.
 Membership was compulsory for any pure-bred dog owner, exhibitor, judge or breeder.
-At its peak, the KCC had over 25,000 members and an annual income of three million dollars which was effectively unaudited.
+At its peak, the KCC had over 25,000 members and an annual income of three million dollars.
 Acting as this suffragette and at considerable personal risk of being disqualified, Jane took the case to the Equal Opportunity Board as well leading legal and political individuals.
 The campaign lasted three years and finally resulted in a new democratic constitution.